kovyrin/cubiio2/README.md

   - I have received my unit on December 18th, 2020 and immediately started seeing a lot of rough edges around software, documentation and tooling for what seemed like a really nice device.
   - After fighting through a number of issues, working with support and a ton of experimentation, I have ended up with a set of notes on my experience.
 To help the community cope with the lack of official resources, I have decided to publish my [Roam Research](https://roamresearch.com/) notes in more-less raw format on this page.
 I'm going to keep the page up to date with my experiences and new information I find on the project or figure out myself.
   - If you have any additional resources you think would make sense adding here, feel free to [raise an issue](https://github.com/kovyrin/cubiio2/issues/new) or a pull request on GitHub.

-  - **Last update:** December 24th, 2020
+**Last update:** January 1st, 2021
+  - See Updates History below for more details.

 ## Setup and installation
   - Installed the app from Apple's App Store
-    - The app is useless on anything smaller than an iPas mini
+    - The app is pretty much useless on anything smaller than an iPas mini
   - Connected it to wifi using the iOS app on the iPad
   - Switched the device to a static IP address
     - Checked my router to see what ip did it assign to the device